A home theater system with components such as a tv

 After assembling your components, it’s time to position your speakers correctly.
 It’s recommended to place the center-channel speaker at ear level, and the left and right front speakers should be angled towards the optimum listening position.

-See also Tv Wall Mount How to
+See also How to Mount Plasma Tv on Wall

 The front speakers can be positioned on both sides of the TV or screen.
 Set your rear speakers behind your listening position, preferably angled towards your seating area to provide the best surround sound experience.
 The height speakers for the advanced set up must be installed on the ceiling and angled towards the viewers.
 It’s essential to perform a calibration test to ensure the speakers are operating at their optimum level.
 A calibration test can help you tweak the settings based on your preferences and even out any discrepancies in sound output.